Is Your Toolbelt Ready for Spring4Shell? Here Is Comes

 - Slower compliance cycles unable to keep up with DevSecOps

 This is a scary looking list of challenges, but it’s the reality faced by application security engineers daily.
-These aren’t specific to Log4j or Spring either, but the urgency and scale of these vulnerabilities increases the pain.
+These aren’t specific to Log4j or Spring4Shell either, but the urgency and scale of these vulnerabilities increases the pain.

 Centralize All Findings and Remediations

-The ArmorCode platform centralizes all Spring and Log4j (and other) vulnerability findings and remediations from AppSec tools: including SAST, DAST, SCA, bug bounties, pen testing, and more.
+The ArmorCode platform centralizes all Spring4Shell and Log4j (and other) vulnerability findings and remediations from AppSec tools: including SAST, DAST, SCA, bug bounties, pen testing, and more.
 Findings are normalized, duplicates are removed and are correlated and prioritized—focusing AppSec resources where they are needed most.
 ArmorCode maintains a “system of record” for all applications and the security findings and both a point-in-time and trend analysis of security risk per application.

 Centralizing, organizing and managing all your findings reclaims time wasted in tool operation, collecting and sifting through tool output, and back-and-forth debates between development and AppSec engineers.
 Issues can be triaged in a fraction of the time.
 Prioritization of risks means your limited resources are deployed to solve the highest risks, based on business value.